matrix-org/matrix-spec-proposals/drafts/general_api.rst

 should fail the request with the old session ID and send a new session ID in response for the client to use.
 If the client receives a new session ID mid-session, it must re-establish its typing status and presence status, as they are linked to the session ID.

+Lightweight clients who do not wish to manage their session can omit the session ID on their requests.
+The home server MUST treat these requests as coming from the active session in order to ensure that presence works correctly for these simple clients.

 Action IDs ``[ONGOING]``
 ~~~~~~~~~~~~~~~~~~~~~~~~